pikepdf/pikepdf/docs/index.rst

 pikepdf currently requires **Python 3.5+**.
 There are no plans to backport to 2.7 or older versions in the 3.x series.

+Support for Python 3.5 will end in September 2020, when Python 3.5 itself reaches "end of life".

 Similar libraries
 ~~~~~~~~~~~~~~~~~